Welcome to Beechwood

 - To enable all pupils to gain a knowledge of and respect for people of other races and nationalities and their beliefs, cultures and ways of life, and to encourage them to live together harmoniously

 - To develop in all pupils a care and concern for others

 - To encourage all pupils to contribute to the life and community of the School through a culture of service and participation in activities and events.

-- To promote in all pupils respect of religious and moral values and in particular those of the Catholic Church
+- To promote in all pupils respect of religious and moral values and in particular those of the Christian Church